 Master of Arts in History

-A master’s candidate may write a thesis in the following areas: Asia, early modern Europe, modern Europe (with an emphasis in France or Britain), Latin America, United States, military and women’s history.
+A student planning to leave TCU after the master’s must complete a thesis project.
+A master’s candidate may write a thesis in one of the following areas: Asia, early modern Europe, modern Europe (with an emphasis in France or Britain), Latin America, United States, military, and women’s history.

-As a final requirement in the MA program, students defend their MA theses in an oral examination conducted by their MA committee.
-This exam tests students’ ability to defend the contents and conclusions of their theses.
+As a final requirement of the MA program, the student defends their MA thesis in an oral examination conducted by their MA committee.
+This exam tests the student’s ability to defend the contents and conclusions of their thesis.

 The MA degree must be completed within five years from initial matriculation.
-Students pursing a terminal MA degree are limited to two years of financial aid from the Department of History.
+Students pursuing a terminal MA degree are limited to two years of financial aid from the Department of History.